 And now, for some fun, here’s a video of my solo Leh to Manali journey.
 I did the journey in two days and this is Day 1 of the total 2-day journey.

-I have also done a few hurried journeys, like my 36 hours non-stop Hyderabad to Delhi ride.
+I have also done a few hurried journeys, like my 36-hour non-stop Hyderabad to Delhi ride.
 But I don’t really recommend such hurried trips.
 I did this non-stop Hyderabad to Delhi ride to test the skills of my Jawa 42 motorcycle.
 Watch the video here, if you like:

 Also read: My Delhi to Bangalore Motorcycle Ride

-If you have more questions about tips for motorcycle trip in the Himalayas, please ask in the comments below!
+If you have more questions about tips for motorcycle trips in the Himalayas, please ask in the comments below!

 I will also plan a bike trip this year to ladakh